Common Injuries of the Feet

 Stress fractures of the metatarsals

 Stress fractures of the metatarsals are commonly caused by an increase in the frequency, intensity or volume of activity.
-Factors that disturb the normal remodeling of bone such as inadequate intake of vitamin D or calcium, or long-term use of corticosteroid medications may also contribute to the development of a metatarsal stress fracture.
+Factors that disturb the normal remodelling of bone such as inadequate intake of vitamin D or calcium, or long-term use of corticosteroid medications may also contribute to the development of a metatarsal stress fracture.
 Once diagnosis is confirmed by a bone scan, treatment consists of rest to allow sufficient healing followed by a graded return to physical activity.

 Fracture of the fifth metatarsal